The 10 Best IoT Platforms to Watch in 2023

 A high-level overview of the leading IoT platforms for companies considering IoT software development in 2023.

-No longer only the realm of the smart home, the Internet of Things continues to transform a variety of business sectors, including manufacturing, retail, agriculture, healthcare, and the supply chain.
-IoT platforms now provide a computing framework for more complex enterprise applications compared to the relatively straightforward functionality of home automation.
-Some might be hosted with a cloud services provider, using the PaaS model, while others might be installed in an on-premises fashion.
+Emerging from the realm of the smart home, the Internet of Things (IoT) is now transforming various business sectors, including manufacturing, retail, agriculture, healthcare, and the supply chain.
+This transformation hinges on business IoT applications and IoT in healthcare, manufacturing, retail sectors.
+Providing a computing framework for more complex enterprise applications, IoT platforms are a leap beyond the straightforward functionality of home automation.
+Depending on the need, they may be hosted with a cloud services provider, offering cloud-based IoT services, or installed in an on-premise fashion.

-As the still nascent enterprise IoT market continues to expand, a few platforms stand out from the rest of the pack.
-The best ones provide the framework for businesses to build their own bespoke IoT applications to optimize a variety of digital business operations.
-Let’s take a high-level overview of some of the leading platforms worth watching in the coming year.
+As the enterprise IoT market continues to evolve and expand, a few platforms are emerging as leaders.
+The best among them serve as a framework for businesses to craft their own "Bespoke IoT applications", enhancing a myriad of digital business operations.
+This article presents a high-level overview of these leading IoT platforms worth exploring in the coming year.

 Microsoft Azure IoT

-Microsoft’s Azure IoT provides companies with a stable cloud-based platform for crafting business IoT applications.
-It especially makes sense for businesses already with a significant investment in Azure and Microsoft’s software development tools.
-Azure IoT provides a seamless connection between the cloud and IoT devices residing at the network edge, offering companies an opportunity to improve process efficiency and derive actionable information from platform data.
+Microsoft’s Azure IoT stands out as a cloud-based platform for developing business IoT applications.
+It is particularly advantageous for businesses already invested in Azure and Microsoft's software development tools.
+Offering a seamless connection between the cloud and IoT devices at the network edge, Azure IoT opens opportunities to improve process efficiency and derive actionable information from platform data.

 PTC ThingWorx

-ThingWorx, developed by PTC, offers an IoT platform focused on the Industrial Internet of Things (IIoT) sector.
-It helps manufacturers and similar businesses manage remote asset monitoring, including maintenance and service.
-Ultimately, the platform helps companies achieve significant operational efficiencies helping to reduce expenses while improving their profit margins.
+On the other hand, PTC ThingWorx is an IoT platform with a focus on the Industrial Internet of Things (IIoT) sector.
+It helps businesses, particularly manufacturers, manage remote asset monitoring, including maintenance and service.
+This platform guides businesses towards operational efficiencies, cutting costs, and enhancing profit margins.
 Flexible deployment options include the cloud, on-premises, or a hybrid approach.

 AWS IoT Core